-H9, H20, H31 Materials in Microforms - Report physical units of microforms. - Physical units may be estimated by counting the fiche in one compressed inch times the inches of drawer space, or the number of rolls in one drawer times the number of drawers.
+H9, H20, H31 Materials in Microforms - Report physical units of microforms. - Physical units may be estimated by counting the fiche in one compressed inch times the inches of drawer space, or the number of rolls in one drawer times the number of drawers for film.

 H10, H21, H32 Miscellaneous (e.g. Library of Things items, ebook readers, game consoles, kits, wireless hot spots) - Include other materials not reported elsewhere that the library circulates such as e-book readers, laptops, framed art, kits, puppets, etc. Number of materials not reported elsewhere that the library circulates or library users access in the library.
-Items such as Kindles, iPads, game consoles such as Wii and PlayStation, framed art work, kits, puppets, slide sets, educational aids, etc.
+Items such as Kindles, iPads, game consoles such as Wii and PlayStation, framed art work, kits, puppets, slide sets, educational aids, tools, musical instruments, sporting equipment, bakeware, games, puzzles, small appliances, crafting items, etc.